 In the last 14 years since I was a counsellor trainee, I have learnt a lot and grown.
 One thing that has not changed is how much I love my work as a counsellor.
 I continue to feel honoured that clients trust me to share their feelings and to take the risk of looking at themselves and to show me their vulnerabilities.
 I always want to be there with them, step by step, and to offer them a guiding hand.
 The counselling journey isn’t always a smooth easy path for my clients but I’m happy to be with my clients and love being part of the journey.

-So why do I love being a counsellor?
+5 reasons why I love being a counsellor?

 I’ve been there where I felt lost, hurt and confused.
 I needed help.
 I thought no-one was there.
 Someone led me to a counsellor.
 She sat with me and listened.
 She guided me to look at ways I could help myself, and to make good changes in my life.
 It was a powerful and a life changing experience.
 Since then I’ve have believed in counselling and wanted others to be part of the counselling process.